sifteo/thundercracker/docs/doxygen/src/gfx.md

 ![](@ref bg1-layer.png)

-The Sifteo::BG1Drawable class understands the Video RAM layout used for the BG1 layer in in **BG0_BG1** mode.
+The Sifteo::BG1Drawable class understands the Video RAM layout used for the BG1 layer in **BG0_BG1** mode.
 You can find an instance of this class as the *bg1* member inside Sifteo::VideoBuffer.

 This class provides several distinct methods to set up the mask and draw images to BG1.
 Depending on your application, it may be easiest to set up the mask by: